Lasso and probabilistic inequalities for multivariate point processes: Applications to the case of multivariate Hawkes process

-The next result is based on the probabilistic results of Section~\ref{probaHawkes}. \begin{Prop} Assume that the Hawkes process is stationary, that (\ref{eq:intbound}) is satisfied and that the spectral radius of $\Gamma$ is strictly smaller than 1.
-Let $r_\Phi$ be the spectral radius of the matrix $\Lambda$ defined by
+\begin{Prop} Assume that the Hawkes process is stationary, that (\ref{eq:intbound}) is satisfied and that the spectral radius of $\Gamma$ is strictly smaller than $1$.
+Let $r_\Phi$ be the spectral radius of the matrix $\mathfrak{H}$ defined by

 Assume that $\Phi$ is orthonormal and that